okeeffed/developer-notes/manual/Design-Patterns/Facade-Pattern.md

 # Facade Pattern

-The Facade Pattern is a `structural` design pattern that is used to, according the the GOF book, "Provide a unified interface to a set of interfaces in a subsystem.
+The Facade Pattern is a `structural` design pattern that is used to, according the the Gang Of Four book, "Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use."

 ## Example